rhiot/rhiot/docs/readme.md

 The device which is running and operational should periodically send the hearbeat signal to the device cloudlet in order to avoid being marked as disconnected.
-You can do it be sending the GET request to the `http:localhost:15000/device/myDeviceId/heartbeat` URI.
+You can do it be sending the GET request to the `http:localhost:15000/device/DEVICE_ID/heartbeat` URI.
 If the heartbeat has been successfully send to the cloud, you will receive the HTTP response similar to the following one:

+    {"status": "success"}

+##### Deregistering devices

+Sometimes you would like to explictly remove the registered device from the cloudlet database.
+In such case execute the `DELETE` request against the `http:localhost:15000/device/DEVICE_ID`.
+If the device has been successfully removed, the following response will be returned by the server:

         {"status": "success"}

 ##### Intercepting REST API requests